Shapeshifting: Death

 Ghosts sometimes appear in animal form.
 In The Famous Flower of Serving-Men, the heroine's murdered husband appears to the king as a white dove, lamenting her fate over his own grave.
 In The White and the Black Bride and The Three Little Men in the Wood, the murdered – drowned – true bride reappears as a white duck.
 In The Rose Tree and The Juniper Tree, the murdered children become birds who avenge their own deaths.
-There are African folk tales of murder victims avenging themselves in the form of crocodiles that can shape-shifting into human form.
+There are African folk tales of murder victims avenging themselves in the form of crocodiles that can shapeshift into human form.

 In some fairy tales, the character can reveal himself in every new form, and so a usurper repeatedly kills the victim in every new form, as in Beauty and Pock Face, A String of Pearls Twined with Golden Flowers, and The Boys with the Golden Stars.
 This eventually leads to a form in which the character (or characters) can reveal the truth to someone able to stop the villain.

 Similarly, the transformation back may be acts that would be fatal.
-In The Wounded Lion, the prescription for turning the lion back into a prince was to kill him, chop him to pieces, burn the pieces, and throw the ash into water.
-Less drastic but no less apparently fatal, the fox in The Golden Bird, the foals in The Seven Foals, and the cats in Lord Peter and The White Cat tell the heroes of those stories to cut off their heads; this restores them to human shape.
+In The Wounded Lion, the prescription for turning the lion back into a prince was to kill him, chop him to pieces, burn the pieces, and throw the ash into the water.
+Less drastic but no less fatal, the fox in The Golden Bird, the foals in The Seven Foals, and the cats in Lord Peter and The White Cat tell the heroes of those stories to cut off their heads; this restores them to human shape.
 In the Greek tale of Scylla, Scylla's father Nisus turns into an eagle after death and drowns her daughter for betraying her father.